 Small sites can hurt large sites

 If your Facebook page has thousands of likes, it is natural that small sites want to get featured on it.
 After all, that will give them a new audience.
-The thing is that the larger site has to be careful on what and how they show it.
+The thing is that the larger site has to be careful about what and how they show it.

 Facebook wants people to share good content, but not use their page to help grow another in any way.
 If a page with 100,000 followers shares something from a page with 500, Facebook may lower the reach.
 It can be seen as you trying to use your reach to grow another’s page.